eigbejosh1234/Brute-Force-Attack-Investigation-Using-Splunk-Real-Alert-Triggered-Scenario-/README.md

 From the info above both the image screenshot and the one i typedout, stated that: <br>
 **1** EventCode=4625: This is a failed logon.

-**2** Logon_Type 2: This means someone triedd to login directly on the computer. eg typing a username and password on the login screen.
+**2** Logon_Type 2: This means someone tried to login directly on the computer. (eg) typing a username and password on the login screen.
 Not remote nor web entry.

 **3** Account Domain: This means the failed logon was attempted on a local computer **(MASTERJOETECH)**